anilkumarbp/ringcentral-swiftv2.0/README.md

     $ sudo gem install cocoapods
     ```

-2. To integrate RingCentral Swift SDK into your Xcode project, navigate to the directory that contains your project and create a new **Podfile** using
+2. To integrate RingCentral Swift SDK into your Xcode project, navigate to the directory that contains your project (.xcworkspace) and create a new **Podfile** using

     ```ruby
     $ pod init